geb/geb/doc/manual/src/chapters/040-pages.md

     }

 See the [section on waiting](javascript.html#waiting) for the semantics of the `waitFor()` method, that is used here internally.
 Like `waitFor()` a [`WaitTimeoutException`](api/geb/waiting/WaitTimeoutException.html) will be thrown if the wait timeout expires.

-The value for the `wait` option can be one of the following:

-* **`true`** - wait for the content using the _default wait_ configuration
-* **a string** - wait for the content using the _wait preset_ with this name from the configuration
-* **a number** - wait for the content for this many seconds, using the _default retry interval_ from the configuration
-* **a 2 element list of numbers** - wait for the content using element 0 as the timeout seconds value, and element 1 as the retry interval seconds value

-Any other value will be interpreted as `false`.

 It is also possible to use `wait` when defining non-element content, such as a string or number.
 Geb will wait until the content definition returns a value that conforms to the Groovy Truth.